buildwiz.uk

 Also: UFH manifold, heating manifold

-Central distribution point for wet underfloor heating loops.
-Must be fitted approximately 1m above floor level and connected to the boiler before screed is poured.
+Central distribution point for wet underfloor heating loops, typically wall-mounted 400-600mm above finished floor level and connected to the heat source before screed is poured.

 Underground drainage fittingsMaterial